 This is collected separately from your normal waste in specially provided sharps boxes or yellow sacks.
 Collections are provided free of charge and the frequency of collections is suited to each case.

-Sharps collections can be arranged over the phone by calling 0800 328 6023.
-Anyone requiring a clinical waste sack collection will be asked to complete and return a form so we can assess the most appropriate way of handling your waste.
+If you require a clinical waste sack collection, you will be asked to complete and return a form so we can assess the most appropriate way of handling your waste.
 We require your healthcare professional to confirm whether the waste you produce is infectious.
 You can download the form at the bottom of this page and return to:

 North Hertfordshire District Council